 Our experts at Mid-Florida Heating & Air discuss what homeowners should do to keep their heating systems working properly to prepare for the winter months.

 Your heating system cannot function properly with dirty air filters.
 By cleaning and replacing your air filters, your HVAC system can produce clean air at peak efficiency.
 You may have just one air filter, or you may have many throughout your home, but the importance of clean air filters remains the same.

 We recommend changing your air filters about every 3 months, but you may need to change them more frequently depending on the size of your home or if you have lots of pets.
 If you can’t remember the last time you cleaned your air filter, it’s probably time for a new one.
 Get a fresh start this fall by cleaning or replacing your air filters, to save yourself time and money.

 Clear Debris Around AC Unit

 Cleaning debris around your HVAC system is an important step throughout the year, but especially during the fall.
-As the seasons change and the leaves begin to fall, you may notice a buildup of leaves, twigs, and other debris around your home.
+As the season's change and the leaves begin to fall, you may notice a buildup of leaves, twigs, and other debris around your home.
 While this may seem harmless, any debris around your heating system can cause issues with ventilation.

 We recommend a 3-foot clearance around the entire unit.
 Make sure you don’t stack up any racks, gardening tools, or other outdoor equipment against your unit to avoid any HVAC interruptions.
-As the fall season progresses, it’s a good idea to conduct a visual inspection around your unit frequently to ensure it’s in tip-top shape before the winter.
+As the fall season progresses, it’s a good idea to conduct a visual inspection of your unit frequently to ensure it’s in tip-top shape before the winter.

 Perform a Test Run